HyperGCT: A Dynamic Hyper-GNN-Learned Geometric Constraint for 3D Registration: Conclusion

 \section{Conclusion}

-This paper presents HyperGCT, a flexible dynamic Hyper-GNN-learned geometric constraint for accurate hypothesis generation.
-Our method is superior to competitors on several benchmarks, robust to graph noise, and generalizes well across datasets.
-We will explore the feasibility of HyperGCT for other 3D vision tasks.

-\textbf{Limitation.} The GF-NMS module may not retrieve enough correct matches for accurate hypothesis generation.
-We will design a seeding module to select dynamically and reliably.
+This paper presents HyperGCT, a Hyper-GNN-learned geometric constraint for accurate hypothesis generation.
+HyperGCT is superior to competitors on several benchmarks, is robust to graph noise, and generalizes well across datasets.
+The GF-NMS module may not retrieve enough correct matches for accurate hypothesis generation.
+We will design a seeding module to select dynamically and reliably. \\ \textbf{Acknowledgments.} This work is partly supported by National Natural Science Foundation of China (No. 62372377 and 52172380) and China Postdoctoral Science Foundation (No. 2024M761014).